adigenova/fast-sg/README.md

 	long ont example/ECOLI-ONT-1D.subset.fasta.gz 1000,2000,3000,5000 1

-Example of a read configuration file can be foud in examples/ecoli-reads.txt
+Example of a read configuration file can be found in examples/ecoli-reads.txt

 ## Running Fast-SG (example):